-Suntide Commercial Realty, which is headquartered on University Avenue in St. Paul’s Midway, continues to invest in the area, as the firm is a longtime, strong supporter of the neighborhood.
+Suntide Commercial Realty, which is headquartered on University Avenue in St. Paul, continues to invest in the neighborhood, as the firm is a strong supporter of the area.

 Following major renovations at 1000 University and the Case building, the company is now taking on a redevelopment at the former site of Johnny Baby’s bar.
 This will be a tear-down and development of a brand-new office building called 981 University.